Juba was calm Friday. Women cooked red beans, okra and sorghum porridge in large aluminum pots to feed the thousands expected at the funeral.

 Eric Reeves, in his latest opinion piece Aug 3, says:

 SPLM officials should support Salva Kiir as leader, but encourage him to create a leadership council that functions as a collective source of wisdom and guidance in making key political, diplomatic, and military decisions.
 As the NIF begins testing southern leadership in earnest, the historic peace agreement of January will become only a bitter memory if the legacy of John Garang is not preserved with vigilant, disciplined efforts by all within the SPLM leadership.
 Yet greater inclusion of southerners in the new governance structures is also imperative.
-Peace is still possible for Sudan, but it became a great deal more difficult with this tragic death.
+Peace is still possible for Sudan, but it became a great deal more difficult with this tragic death.- - -

 John Prendergast and David Mozersky, in their WSJ opinion piece Aug 5, say:

 If calm and stability begins to return to Sudan, then the CPA will still have a strong chance for success.
 The SPLM can use this opportunity to democratize and strengthen what had largely been Mr. Garang's movement.
-It will take years for the Sudanese to get over the loss, but nothing would better serve his legacy than a return to peace for a country plagued by a history of civil war.
+It will take years for the Sudanese to get over the loss, but nothing would better serve his legacy than a return to peace for a country plagued by a history of civil war.- Mr. Prendergast is special adviser to the president of the International Crisis Group, where Mr. Mozersky is a senior analyst.

 No comments: